What to do about constant UTIs

 Will a UTI go away on its own?

-Bladder infections are a common health issue, particularly for women, and can recur with frustrating frequency.
-We asked a urologist whether it's safe to let a urinary tract infection 'run its course', or if antibiotics are always the best treatment.
+Urinary tract infections, also known as UTIs and bladder infections, are a common health issue, particularly for women, and can recur with frustrating frequency.
+We asked a urologist whether it's safe to let a UTI 'run its course', or if antibiotics are always the best treatment.

 Around 50-60% of women will develop at least one urinary tract infection (UTI) in their lifetime, and people with diabetes and men with enlarged prostate glands are also at risk.
-Burning and stinging on urination, and feeling achy, sick and tired are the common symptoms of bladder infections,and can make life a misery for those who suffer frequent UTI infections.
+Burning and stinging on urination, and feeling achy, sick and tired are common UTI symptoms,and can make life a misery for those who suffer frequent UTI infections.

 Studies show that Escherichia coli (E. coli) is the organism that causes UTIs in the majority of patients, and most infections are caused by bacteria from the bowel getting into the bladder.
 This is why women are more susceptible, as the anus is so close to the urethra (opening to the urinary tract).

-To reduce the risk of infection, wiping from front-to-back after a bowel movement, maintaining personal hygiene, staying hydrated, and using a pH-balanced lubricant during sex (to prevent skin irritation) or topical oestrogen cream following the menopause (to reduce vaginal dryness) may be useful.
+To reduce the risk of getting a UTI, wipe from front-to-back after a bowel movement, maintain personal hygiene, stay hydrated, and use a pH-balanced lubricant during sex (to prevent skin irritation) or topical oestrogen cream following the menopause (to reduce vaginal dryness).
 But self-care tips aren't always enough to prevent UTIs.

 Cystitis (inflammation of the bladder) is a common type of UTI, particularly in women, and is not usually a cause for serious concern.

 "It's certainly true that a substantial number of cases of cystitis do clear up with fluids plus painkillers and many patients do manage their condition this way," says Mr Ased Ali, a member of the Bladder Health UK medical panel and a consultant urologist with Mid Yorkshire Hospitals NHS Trust.